 Azulejos Tile Painting: Become Part of Lisbon’s Visual History

-The azulejo tradition stretches back to the 14th century when Moorish craftsmen introduced these “little polished stones” to Portuguese culture.
-But here’s what blew my mind: these aren’t just pretty decorations.
-During times when most people couldn’t read, these tiles literally told Portugal’s stories on church walls and public buildings.
-They’re like Instagram posts from the 1500s!
+The azulejo tradition stretches back to the 14th century when Moorish craftsmen introduced these “little polished stones” to the local culture.
+But here is what blew my mind: these are not just pretty decorations.

 Your Workshop Experience

-Don’t worry if you think you’re not artistic (trust me, I didn’t win any art prizes in school).
 These workshops are designed for complete beginners, and I watched families with young kids creating beautiful pieces right alongside adults.
-You’ll learn everything from preparing the glazed surface to mastering those signature blue pigments.
-By the end of my session, I had my own hand-painted tile featuring Lisbon’s iconic Tram 28—way more meaningful than any souvenir shop purchase!
+You will learn everything from preparing the glazed surface to mastering those signature blue pigments.

 Insider Locations

 The National Tile Museum (Rua da Madre de Deus 4, 1900-312 Lisbon) is absolutely worth visiting to understand how this art evolved.
-For the real deal, I recommend checking out Viúva Lamego (Largo do Intendente 25, 1100-285 Lisbon) or Sant’Anna (Rua do Alecrim 95, 1200-014 Lisbon).
-These historic factories still use centuries-old techniques, and watching the masters work is mesmerizing.
+For the real deal, I highly recommend checking out Viúva Lamego (Largo do Intendente 25, 1100-285 Lisbon) or Sant’Anna (Rua do Alecrim 95, 1200-014 Lisbon).

 Timing Your Visit